nus-cs2103-AY2122S1/tp/docs/team/hmanhduc2k.md

 ### Project: Academy Directory

-Academy Directory is a desktop application that aims to assist CS1101S tutors in the process of teaching Programming Methodology I in NUS, with features of recording student personal contacts, recording student participation and grades, visualizing and analyzing student datafrom the grades recorded
+Academy Directory is a desktop application that aims to assist CS1101S tutors in the process of teaching Programming Methodology I in NUS.

 Given below are my contributions to the project.